 A surprise for this week is the detail Micromedex offers for medical topics.

 It provides both Quick Answers and In-Depth Answers - and that is where the good stuff can be found.
 For example, a search for alcoholic liver disease has some very interesting info for this week's look ups.
 Enter that in the main search box to get to this page with the Quick & In-Depth Answer tabs.

 Don't forget to check the latest research, which usually means a PubMed search.
 Use PubMed's built-in tool to target the type of articles you want without having to know all the tricks to filter out what you don't need.
 Start with Clinical Queries - look for it on the main PubMed page, under Tools.

 Next, enter your term(s) and search.
-I've used alcoholic liver disease, (Note: I've changed my mind about the quotes - don't use them) but you any type of condition.
-Then, adjust the drop down category box for Prognosis and set the Scope to Narrow.
+I tried liver cirrhosis.
+Then, adjust the drop down category box for Prognosis and leave the Scope to Broad.

 What is the evidence?
 How do you quickly find the best evidence is a better question.
 It is all about the tools, so know your tools.

 Cochrane Library, or more specifically, the Database of Systematic Reviews